satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial/index.md

 import assertRevert from "zeppelin-solidity/test/helpers/assertRevert";
 ```

 OK, now it won't run.
-You can just use `import` in your tests.
+You can use `import` in your tests.

 <a name="fix_setup"></a>
 ## Fix The Setup